 Shareholder Proposals and Nominations for Directors to be Presented at Meetings.
 If you desire to bring a matter before an annual general meeting and the proposal is submitted outside the process of Rule 14a-8, you must follow the procedures set forth in our Articles of Association.
-Our Articles of Association provide generally that, if you desire to propose any business at an annual general meeting (including the nomination of any director), you must give us written notice at least 30 calendar days prior to the anniversary date of the proxy statement in connection with Transocean's last annual general meeting; provided, however, that if the date of the annual general meeting, such request must instead be made by the tenth day following the date on which we have made public disclosure of the date of the annual general meeting.
+Our Articles of Association provide generally that, if you desire to propose any business at an annual general meeting (including the nomination of any director), you must give us written notice at least 30 calendar days prior to the anniversary date of the proxy statement in connection with Transocean's last annual general meeting; provided, however, that if the date of the annual general meeting is 30 calendar days before or after the anniversary date of the last annual general meeting, such request must instead be made by the tenth day following the date on which we have made public disclosure of the date of the annual general meeting.
 The deadline under our Articles of Association for submitting proposals will be 5:00 p.m.
 Swiss time on February 20, 2024, for the 2024 Annual General Meeting unless it is more than 30 calendar days before or after May 11, 2024.